 Take a Virtual Field Trip and Learn about the Iroquois

 We have reformatted our popular “Introduction to the Iroquois” field trip lesson for the virtual classroom so students can gain the same knowledge of the Iroquois without physically visiting the Museum.
-Our virtual program is normally $125, but because we understand the constraints COVID has put on educators, we are offering it from October 2020 to June 2021 for only $75.
+Our virtual program fee is $150 US and $175 Canadian.

 A pre-visit guide with video links produced or vetted by the museum is included in the Virtual Field Trip.
 The “Introduction to the Iroquois” lesson supports the New York State Social Studies curriculum and can be adapted to suit all grade levels of participants.

 About the Presenter: Brenda LaForme is from Six Nations Reserve, a member of the Onondaga Nation, and Beaver Clan.
 She holds a BA in Native Studies and is skilled at traditional hand tanning and leatherwork.
 She joined the Iroquois Museum staff in 2018.

 Cost of Lesson: $150 US or $175 Canadian

 Dates Offered: All year

 Days and Times: Tuesdays, Wednesdays, Thursday and Friday - 10 a.m., 11 a.m., 12 p.m., or 1 p.m.